This post may contain affiliate links. Please see my disclosure policy for details.

 They both offered amazing views of the fort from afar paired with tasty authentic local food.
 But, if you’re looking to splurge on a nice meal with a dramatic backdrop of Jaisalmer fort then 1st gate home fusion is just the place.

 Specialising in Italian, (and I mean real pizza and pasta not just pizza crust with ketchup and mayonnaise on top!) it’s comfort food with a beautiful atmosphere!

 The food is actually pretty reasonable too which surprised me as it looked so swanky.
 A pizza was around 400 rupees.

-Take a camel safari to the dunes
+8. Take a camel safari to the dunes

-No visit to Jaisalmer is complete without a trip to the Thar desert dunes and a camel safari is without doubt the best way to see it!
+No visit to Jaisalmer is complete without a trip to the Thar desert dunes and a camel safari is, without doubt, the best way to see it!

-Pretty much every hotel and tour booking office in town offers this safari at negotiable prices so I wouldn’t recommend booking anything in advance.
+Pretty much every hotel and tour booking office in town offer this safari at negotiable prices so I wouldn’t recommend booking anything in advance.